Hesham-Hesham/Traffic-Light-Controller-Embedded-Tiva-C-LaunchPad/README.md

 ### Special Pins Protection

-- By looking at the datasheet we can see that some of the pins have alternative/special functions
+- By looking at the datasheet we can see that some of the pins have alternative/special functions:
 ![GPIO with special pins](https://github.com/Hesham-Hesham/Traffic-Light-Controller-Embedded-Tiva-C-LaunchPad/assets/91581641/f01709c9-8cce-4111-a197-9fd100feb774)
 >So to protect these pins from accidently being initialized or used as GPIO after being initialized or used as something else in another driver, a special-pins-preprocessor-guard was added:
 ```